ipclucas/JekyllTest/docs/getting-started/ios.md

 # Getting Started with iOS
 {: .fs-9 }

-Learn how to set up your iOS app to use QuantumPay to process payment transactions.
+Learn how to set up your iOS app to process payment transactions using QuantumPay.
 {: .fs-5 .fw-300 }

 ---